bamzyyyy/MENA-Digital-Marketing-Performance/readme.md

 ---
 ## Data Sources 📊
-- The dataset was provided in GitHub and SQL and was transformed to CSV format for transparency and reproductibility.
+- The dataset was provided in GitHub and was transformed to CSV format for transparency and reproductibility.
-- Statistics on Telco Churn Rate.

 ## Topical Questions and Hypotheses
 #### Questions 🤔: